govindkailas/wordsmith/README.md

 ## ArgoCD App of Apps
-To utilize ArgoCD in all it's capabilities, lets use the 3 level structure as shown in the image below
+To utilize ArgoCD in all it's capabilities let's use the 3-level structure as shown in the image below
 ![Argo App of Apps](argo-app-of-apps.png)

 At the lowest level, keep all the k8s yaml/helm.
 One level above we have Application Set which wraps all the k8s manifest into ArgoCd apps.
-This should be sufficent to go for now.
-The next level is optional, but it allows you to bootstrap the entire apps in the cluster.
+This should be sufficient to go for now.
+The next level is optional, but it allows you to bootstrap all the apps in the cluster.

 To deploy all the apps to the cluster, run the below,
 ```
 kubectl apply -f root-argocd-app.yaml
 ```

-You can also deploy apps based on env, for example to deploy apps to `dev`
+You can also deploy apps based on env, for example, to deploy apps to `dev`
 ```
 kubectl apply -f argo-appsets/dev-appset.yaml
 ```

-With Argo we deploy the same set of apps to 3 environments dev,stage and prod.
-Base/common settings of the apps goes to base and `env` specific configs goes under envs.
+With Argo we deploy the same set of apps to 3 environments dev, stage and prod.
+Base/common settings of the apps go to base and `env` specific configs go under envs.

-## Automation from CI pipeline
+## Automation from the CI pipeline

 ```
 git clone https://github.com/govindkailas/wordsmith.git